aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/index.md

 ```

 ???+ recommended "Deploy Software"
     Deploy software to the beta environment.
 Software is not deployed from source but rather the artifact that was packaged and stored in the *Build Stage* will be used for the deployment.
+Software to be deployed should include digital signatures to verify that the software came from a trusted source and that no changes were made to the software.
 Software deployments should be performed through *Infrastructure Source Code*.
 Access to the beta environment should be handled via [cross-account IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) rather than long lived credentials from IAM users.
 Examples of tools to deploy software include but are not limited to [AWS CodeDeploy](https://aws.amazon.com/codedeploy/).
     ```graphviz dot software.png
 digraph G {
     compound=true